 Bitcoin miner fees are small amounts of bitcoin given to bitcoin "miners", the specialized hardware units (and their operators) that confirm and secure transactions on the Bitcoin network.

 What do bitcoin miner fees do?

 In order to prioritize transactions to include in new blocks, miners use prices from miner fees.
 A sufficient miner fee increases the likelihood that your transaction will confirm on the Bitcoin network in less time.
-If you do not include a miner fee or use one lower than the current recommended miner fee, your transaction may take days to weeks to confirm.
-The transaction may be rejected altogether and returned to your wallet.
+If you do not include a miner fee or use one lower than the current recommendation, your transaction may take days or even weeks to confirm.
+Your transaction may be rejected altogether and returned to your wallet.

 How do I send bitcoin miner fees?

 Most true bitcoin wallets automatically include a bitcoin miner fee in outgoing transactions.
 A simple way to ensure that your transaction includes a correct miner fee is to adjust your bitcoin wallet settings to include a dynamically-calculated fee.
 Wallets like our bitcoin wallet BitPay include this setting option, which will help ensure that your transaction confirms normally even at times of high Bitcoin network traffic.

 Note that some bitcoin exchanges will not send bitcoin miner fees when they transfer funds, and they may deduct the miner fee cost from our outbound transaction.